wolfoo2931/linkedrecords/Readme.md

 # LinkedRecords

+LinkedRecords is a NoSQL database you can connect to directly from your single page application.
+You do not have to write any backend code.

+- You can use any OpenID Connect provider for authentication.
+You don't have to implement login, password reset, etc. For now, automated tests run against Auth0.
+Other providers should work as well.
+- A flexible authorization model is build into LinkedRecords.
+- It allows you to build apps with real time collaboration.
+Under the hood it uses a simple Conflict-free replicated data type (CRDT) for key-value documents and operational transformation (OT) for large text.

 Developer documentation follows.
 Curious readers can check out the specs.wdio/tinytodo directory for a simple usage example.

 # Configuration